-"A person who moves to a country other than that of his or her usual residence for a period of at least 3 months but less than a year except in cases where the movement to that country is for purposes of recreation, holiday, visits to friends and relatives, business, medical treatment or religious pilgrimage".
+"A person who moves to a country other than that of his or her usual residence for a period of at least three months but less than a year except in cases where the movement to that country is for purposes of recreation, holiday, visits to friends and relatives, business, medical treatment or religious pilgrimage."

 moves made for 3 to 12 months for work and study reasons only (i.e. the UN definition)

-The methodology uses published short-term immigration totals derived from IPS data for workers and students staying for 3 to 12 months1.
-The worker and student totals are then distributed by mapping the IPS definitions as closely as possible to the relevant data within the administrative sources provided by other Government departments.
-It should be noted that this method does not:
+The methodology uses published short-term immigration totals derived from International Passenger Survey (IPS) data for workers and students staying for 3 to 12 months1.
+The worker and student totals are then distributed by mapping the IPS definitions as closely as possible to the relevant data within the administrative sources provided by other government departments.
+It should be noted that this method does not

-include those people migrating for 1 to 3 months
+include those people migrating for one to three months

 include people migrating for reasons other than study or work